Customer Service: +33 (0)6 08 13 01 58

-A turn towards military decorations and emblems
+A shift towards military decorations and emblems

 In 1862 , his grandson Claude Arthus-Bertrand married Marie-Adelina Marion , heiress to the embroidery house of Emperor Napoleon III.
-Together, they reoriented the company towards the manufacture of flags and military decorations .
+Together, they redirected the company towards the manufacture of flags and military decorations .

 1925: The beginning of Arthus Bertrand jewelry

-Know-how at the service of French distinctions
+Expertise at the service of French distinctions

 Prestigious artistic collaborations